 How to Claim Lottery Prizes in Australia

 Won a prize?
-Congratulations!
-Here is everything you need to know about claiming your Australian lottery winnings, from small prizes to multi-million dollar jackpots.
+Nice one!
+Here's how to claim your Australian lottery winnings, from small prizes to multi-million dollar jackpots.

 Small Prizes (Under $1,500)

-Claim at any authorised lottery outlet.
-No ID required.
-Prize paid in cash or credited to your account.
+Walk into any lottery outlet.
+No ID needed.
+Paid in cash or credited to your account.

 Medium Prizes ($1,500 - $49,999)

-Claim at selected major lottery outlets or by post.
-Valid photo ID required.
-Prize paid by cheque or bank transfer.
+Visit a major lottery outlet or claim by post.
+Bring photo ID.
+Paid by cheque or bank transfer.

 Major Prizes ($50,000+)